grelon/sander-pset6/REVIEW.md

 6. Headers: Class header doesn't note what custom classes are going to be used (ChatActivity:30).
 Note custom classes used as a heads up to reader.
 7. Decomposition: Authstate listener clutters onCreate method (ChatActivity:62).
 Give Auth listener it's own method.
 8. Headers: getUserInfo doesn't have a header (ChatActivity: 98).
 Give it a header.
-9. Comment: Unneccessary log.d (ChatActivity: 169).
+9. Comment: Unnecessary log.d (ChatActivity: 169).
 Leave it out.
 10. Formatting: Inconsistent use of linebreaks (Message: 33).
 Conform to rest of file.